Safeguarding at St Clement’s C of E Primary School- January 2020

 - All staff and volunteers working at our school have a responsibility to report concerns to one of the Designated Persons for Child Protection:

--Ms Steeles- Learning Mentor & Family Support (refresher training undertaken December 2017)
+-Ms Steeles- Learning Mentor & Family Support (refresher training booked to be undertaken March 2020)

--Miss O’Connor- Special Educational Needs Assistant (new designated persons training in November 2017)
+-Miss O’Connor- Special Educational Needs Assistant (refresher training undertaken in January 2020)

 Areas of Safeguarding